 In conclusion, the Agricultural Advisory Committee believes that recreational and agricultural use can be complimentary and supports a balanced and functional integration of recreational activity with agricultural resources.
-We respect and support the overall work of the Project Sponsors to facilitate and support multiple, complementary public access and recreation activities on coastal lands that are balanced with and complimentary to existing agricultural and ranching activities. (→ Keep sentence here?
-Rephrase?)
+We respect and appreciate the overall work of the Project Sponsors to facilitate and support multiple, complementary public access and recreation activities on coastal lands where it has been balanced with and complimentary to existing agricultural and ranching activities.
 In that spirit, we believe there are more specific, and perhaps simpler, solutions available that would achieve the Project Sponsor's goals without the unintended consequences of the proposal that allows additional subdivision and intensification of nonagricultural uses on agricultural lands.